ronghanghu/n2nmn/README.md

 2. Evaluate on *test2015*:
 `python exp_vqa/eval_vqa.py --exp_name vqa_gt_layout --snapshot_name 00040000 --test_split test2015`

 Note: the above evaluation scripts will not print out the accuracy, but will write the prediction outputs to `exp_vqa/eval_outputs/`, which can be uploaded to the evaluation sever (http://www.visualqa.org/roe.html) for evaluation.
+The expected accuacy on test-dev2015 split is 64.2%.

 ## Train and evaluate on the SHAPES dataset